 Improper use of respirators is dangerous.
-Respirators should only be used if the employer has implemented a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing, and medical exams, as described in the OSHA Respiratory Protection Standard (29 CFR 1910.134).
+Respirators should only be used if the employer has a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing, and medical exams, as described in the OSHA Respiratory Protection Standard (29 CFR 1910.134).

-- ▶ Where the potential exists for exposure over 100 ppm, use a NIOSH approved full facepiece respirator with an organic vapor cartridge.
-Increased protection is obtained from full facepiece powered-air purifying respirators. - ▶ Leave the area immediately if (1) while wearing a filter or cartridge respirator you can smell, taste, or otherwise detect sec-Butyl Alcohol, (2) while wearing particulate filters abnormal resistance to breathing is experienced, or (3) eye irritation occurs while wearing a full facepiece respirator.
+- ► Where the potential exists for exposure over 350 mg/m3, use a NIOSH approved respirator with an organic vapor cartridge.
+More protection is provided by a full facepiece respirator than by a half-mask respirator, and even greater protection is provided by a powered-air purifying respirator. - ▶ Leave the area immediately if (1) while wearing a filter or cartridge respirator you can smell, taste, or otherwise detect Stoddard Solvent, (2) while wearing particulate filters abnormal resistance to breathing is experienced, or (3) eye irritation occurs while wearing a full facepiece respirator.
 Check to make sure the respirator-to-face seal is still good.
 If it is, replace the filter or cartridge.
 If the seal is no longer good, you may need a new respirator. - ► Consider all potential sources of exposure in your workplace.
-You may need a combination of filters, prefilters or cartridges to protect against different forms of a chemical (such as vapor and mist) or against a mixture of chemicals. - ▶ Where the potential exists for exposure over 1,000 ppm, use a NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positivepressure mode.
-For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positive-pressure mode. - ▶ Exposure to 2,000 ppm is immediately dangerous to life and health.
-If the possibility of exposure above 2,000 ppm exists, use a NIOSH approved self-contained breathing apparatus with a full facepiece operated in a pressuredemand or other positive-pressure mode equipped with an emergency escape air cylinder.
+You may need a combination of filters, prefilters or cartridges to protect against different forms of a chemical (such as vapor and mist) or against a mixture of chemicals. - Where the potential exists for exposure over 3,500 mg/m3, use a NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
+For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positive-pressure mode. - ➤ Exposure to 20,000 mg/m3 is immediately dangerous to life and health.
+If the possibility of exposure above 20,000 mg/m3 exists, use a NIOSH approved self-contained breathing apparatus with a full facepiece operated in a pressure-demand or other positive-pressure mode equipped with an emergency escape air cylinder.